Marc Andreessen: Political views

-Regarding his shift towards the Republican party, Andreessen explained that he was shocked by the Biden administration's aggressive attitude towards crypto currency and AI.
+Regarding his shift towards the Republican party, Andreessen explained that he was shocked by the Biden administration's aggressive attitude towards cryptocurrency and AI.
 In 2025, when interviewed by The New York Timess Ross Douthat, he recounted an occasion (in May 2024) in which he and Ben Horowitz attempted to meet with then-President Joe Biden, who declined the meeting but sent senior staff to explain the new policies, which included making sure "that A.I. is going to be a function of two or three large companies", directly regulated and controlled by the government without competition from any startup, as well as a ban on the free creation and release of code.
 Andreessen's claim was disputed by Sam Altman.

 Andreessen also criticized elite education institutions for having radicalized children of the privileged class, teaching them to hate capitalism and start their job at his companies with the intention to destroy those companies from inside:

 In other words, the young children of the privileged going to the top universities between 2008 to 2012, they basically radicalized hard at the universities, I think, primarily as a consequence of the global financial crisis and probably Iraq.
 Throw that in there also.
 But for whatever reason, they radicalized hard [...]
 What I now understand it to be historically is a rebirth of the New Left [...]
 It turned out to be a coalition of economic radicals, and this was the rise of Bernie Sanders, but the kids turned on capitalism in a very fundamental way.
 They came out as some version of radical Marxist, and the fundamental valence went from "Capitalism is good and an enabler of the good society" to "Capitalism is evil and should be torn down."
 And then the other part was social revolution and the social revolution, of course, was the Great Awokening, and then those conjoined.
 And there was a point where the median, newly arrived Harvard kid in 2006 was a career obsessed striver and their conversation with you was: "When do I get promoted, and how much do I get paid, and when do I end up running the company?"
 And that was the thing.

 By 2013, the median newly arrived Harvard kid was like: "[expletive] it.
-We’re burning the system down.
+We're burning the system down.
 You are all evil.
 White people are evil.
 All men are evil.
 Capitalism is evil.
 Tech is evil."